Estimated reading time: 17 minutes

 Buddhism believes this pure flower brings a smile to anyone who sees it.

-Buddhism teaches that, like the lotus flower, we must be a source of happiness and delight for others and make their lives meaningful and beautiful, no matter what difficulties or adverse circumstances surround us.
+Buddhism teaches that, like the lotus flower, we should be a source of happiness and delight for others, making their lives meaningful and beautiful, regardless of the difficulties or adverse circumstances that surround us.

-In addition, in Buddhism, the colour of each flower has a different meaning.
-For example, the white Lotus is also a part of the Four Noble Truths and represents mental righteousness and perfection from the inside: spiritual.
+Additionally, in Buddhism, the colour of each flower holds a distinct meaning.
+For example, the white Lotus is also part of the Four Noble Truths and represents inner righteousness and perfection, a spiritual concept.

 Can you relate the eightfold path from Buddha’s teachings to the eight pearls of the White Lotus?
-You should do so because Budha’s birth spot also connects with the eightfold path.
+You should do so because Buddha’s birth spot also connects with the eightfold path.

-Just as the rose is significant for love and emotional refinement, the red Lotus represents a pure heart.
-The characters for compassion, ardour, and love encode its nature.
+Just as the rose signifies love and emotional refinement, the red Lotus represents a pure heart.
+The characters for compassion, ardour, and love encode their nature.

 The blue Lotus is a sign of triumph; it connotes a win over the senses.
 It also stands for truth and wisdom.
 The magnificent pink Lotus represents the Buddha and his teachings.

-The magical effects of Lotus in Budh Mantra
+The magical effects of the Lotus in the Buddha Mantra

-The Buddha’s mantra “Om mani Padme hum” carries something rich, mysterious, sacred, and deeply spiritually aware.
-In this mantra, the word “Padme” means “locus.”
-The mantra is often referred to as “the jewel in the lotus,” it translates to “praise to the jewel in the lotus,” describing the oneness and fraternity of all beings and the divine potential within.
+The Buddha’s mantra, “Om mani Padme hum,” carries spiritual meaning.
+In this mantra, the word “Padme” means “lotus.”
+The mantra is often referred to as “the jewel in the lotus.”
+It translates to “praise to the jewel in the lotus,” describing the oneness and fraternity of all beings.

 Lotus in the Buddha art

-In Asian art, the lotus throne or lotus platform refers to a stylized lotus flower that forms the base or seat of the statue.
+In Asian art, the lotus throne or lotus platform refers to a stylised lotus flower that serves as the base or seat of a statue.
 (In Buddhist, Hindu, and Jain art, it is the usual pedestal for statues of deities.)

 Another major religion on our planet, Hinduism, also affirms the holiness of the Lotus.
 Here is how you can see it blooming in every Hindu’s life.

-The Lotus, a sacred icon of Hinduism and Indian culture, is found in many descriptions in almost all Hindu holy scriptures.
+The Lotus, a sacred icon in Hinduism and Indian culture, is mentioned in numerous descriptions throughout almost all Hindu holy scriptures.
 The universe’s chief creator, Lord Brahma, and another lord, Vishnu, the preserver, are each depicted as sitting or floating on a lotus.

-Lotus is the birth and origin of God Brahma.
+Lotus is the birthplace and origin of the God Brahma.

 Hinduism believes Lord Brahma was born from a lotus flower from Lord Vishnu’s navel.

-Hinduism has noted several similarities between Lord Krishna’s and Lord Vishnu’s bodies.
-They believe the former’s body originated from Lord Vishnu’s, as he was bluish like a lotus flower.
+Hinduism has noted several similarities between the bodies of Lord Krishna and Lord Vishnu.
+They believe the former’s body originated from Lord Vishnu’s, as he was as blue as a lotus flower.

 Links to Brahma and Lakshmi

-Many Hindu scriptures also relate the lotus flower with other gods and goddesses, especially Lakshmi, the God of prosperity, who is often shown floating above a fully opened lotus flower in Hindu art.
+Many Hindu scriptures also associate the lotus flower with other gods and goddesses, especially Lakshmi, the Goddess of prosperity, who is often depicted floating above a fully open lotus flower in Hindu art.

-In Hinduism, the lotus flower seems to be particularly attached to the God Brahma, and Goddess Lakshmi is a symbol of beauty, health, abundance, fortune, and eternity.
+In Hinduism, the lotus flower is particularly associated with the God Brahma, and the Goddess Lakshmi is a symbol of beauty, health, abundance, fortune, and eternity.
 Most primary rituals centring on Goddess Lakshmi also feature the Lotus flower.

 The Lotus Flower is the centre of attraction in Indian art

-Plankartha, from the eight grand symbols of Indian classical art, which seem to illustrate the Lotus: buds, flowers, and leaves, is also considered an embodiment of ingenuity and creativity.
-This lotus motif is vital to India’s Taj Mahal heritage site.
+Plankartha, one of the eight grand symbols of Indian classical art, which seems to illustrate the Lotus: buds, flowers, and leaves, is also considered an embodiment of ingenuity and creativity.
+This lotus motif is vital to the Taj Mahal’s heritage site in India.

 Several ancient Hindu scriptures also describe Lord Krishna as a god with a Lotus Eye.
 Hence, the lotus flower is prominent in various scriptures or doctrines.

 According to the Hindu scriptures, the Upanishads, the Lotus represents profound contemplation and introspection.
-The Upanishads also believe that the supreme inner self of man, the Atma, lives within the lotus heart ( often depicted as the heart enclosing the lotus flower, a symbol of purity).
+The Upanishads also hold that the supreme inner self of man, the Atma, resides within the lotus heart (often depicted as a heart enclosing a lotus flower, a symbol of purity).

 Lotus as a metaphor for the heart

-Hindus use this flower to offer before God.
-As a symbol of attachment and devotion, known as “Bhakti,” this offering emphasizes that their love for God should remain pure despite being busy with worldly affairs, as the muddy water does not influence the lotus’ purity and beauty.
+Hindus use this flower to offer to God.
+As a symbol of attachment and devotion, known as “Bhakti,” this offering emphasises that their love for God should remain pure despite being busy with worldly affairs, as the muddy water does not influence the lotus’ purity and beauty.

 A true devotee can turn his heart towards God, who exists nowhere else but in his heart.
-Although God exists everywhere, in human beings, God appears as Param Atma, or transcendent soul, in the heart, which is the spiritual centre.
+Although God exists everywhere, in human beings God appears as Param Atma, or the transcendent soul, in the heart, the spiritual centre.
 Therefore, finding God in temples is useless, as it is the devotee’s heart where the Param Atma resides.

 The Maha Narayana Upanishad also explains the same idea: “Within the citadel of the body is the small, sinless, pure lotus of the heart, the residence of the Supreme.”
 In Hinduism, the lotus flower represents an individual’s heart.

-Eastern poets, philosophers, sages, saints, masters, intellects, gurus, and historians have compared the lotus flower to the gods and other heavenly beings’ holy feet.
+Eastern poets, philosophers, sages, saints, masters, intellects, gurus, and historians have likened the lotus flower to the holy feet of gods and other heavenly beings.

 Egyptian Mythology and the Holy Lotus

-Ancient Egypt was the earliest civilization to worship the lotus flower, symbolizing fertility, birth, purity, and many other things.
-It is also believed to have a close association with the dead.
+Ancient Egypt was the earliest civilisation to worship the lotus flower, which symbolised fertility, birth, purity, and many other qualities.
+It is also believed to be closely associated with the dead.

 According to the Egyptian Book of the Dead, a dead person could be transformed into a lotus by a magic spell or talisman.
 The book referred to the lotus flower as an emblem of resurrection and rebirth.

 The Lotus is often visible in Egyptian art and architecture, especially in temples.
 In the Lotus Sutras, the Sun god is believed to have emerged from a floating lotus.
-In the spiritual teachings of ancient Egyptian literature, the Lotus is called “Seshen.”
+In the spiritual teachings of ancient Egyptian literature, the Lotus is referred to as “Seshen.”

 Blue lotuses have religious significance.
 The Egyptians believed the blue Lotus had a rich fragrance and a narcotic-like power to raise consciousness and bring peace.